-This summer, the sound of hail pelting on roofs, siding, and gutters has been all too familiar to homeowners living in the Twin Cities and Western Wisconsin.
-Though the damage takes only a few minutes to take place, the aftermath is long-lasting and oftentimes stressful.
+The sound of hail pelting on roofs, siding, and gutters has been all too familiar to homeowners living in the Twin Cities and Western Wisconsin lately.
+Though the damage takes only a few minutes to take place, the aftermath of hail is long-lasting and oftentimes stressful.
 Understanding the proper steps once damage occurs is the first step towards storm damage restoration.
-Here are the first four steps you should take.
+Follow our hail damage inspection checklist to understand the first four steps you should take.

-Triage Severely Damaged Areas: Leaking roofs should have a tarp installed over the problem areas as quickly as possible.
+Hail damage on roofs can cause leaking; this should be addressed immediately by having a tarp installed over the problem areas as quickly as possible.
 If hail shattered window glass, board up the damaged area until window replacement can take place.
-The goal should be to prevent any further damage to your home until a reputable contractor can assist you with restoration.
+The goal of your storm damage inspection should be to prevent any further damage to your home until a reputable contractor can assist you with restoration.

-File a Home Insurance Claim: Prior to having work completed by the storm restoration companies you have interviewed, an insurance claim must be filed.
-Having a reputable contractor support you during this process is particularly beneficial if the adjuster’s initial offer is not a reflection of all areas of your home that need restoration or fails to recognize premium improvements you have made to your home.
+Prior to having work completed by the storm restoration companies you have interviewed, an insurance claim must be filed.
+Having a reputable storm damage contractor support you during this process is particularly beneficial if the adjuster’s initial offer is not a reflection of all areas of your home that need restoration or fails to recognize premium improvements you have made to your home.
 A homeowner has the right to retain the services of an independent adjuster that can submit their analysis to your insurance company with the amount you deserve compensation for.
 As a last resort, a homeowner may hire an attorney or file a dispute with the state insurance commissioner’s office.